Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and experienced person in your field I think I’d be an ideal candidate for this position.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and experienced individual in [Your profession] I am convinced that I would be an ideal candidate for this job.

-Thank you for taking a look at my application.
+Thank you for taking the time to consider my application.
 I am looking forward to hearing from you.

 Sincerely,